-In Spandex’s 40th anniversary year, Spandex founder, Charlie Dobson reminisces on the opportunities and challenges he and co-founder and wife, Mary, faced when establishing and growing Spandex.
+In 2016, the 40th anniversary year of the founding of Spandex, Charlie Dobson addresses a celebration gathering of Spandex personnel and reminisces on the opportunities and challenges he, and co-founder and wife Mary, faced when establishing and growing the company.

 “My wife Mary and I lit the Spandex torch on 29 June 1976.
 Just the two of us – in a rented office in Portland Square, Bristol, with an underground basement for product storage and heads bursting with product ideas.
 Our first year sales were a modest £72,000.

 However, the genesis of the idea for Spandex actually goes back even earlier – a whole 17 years earlier, to the summer of 1959 when Mary and I first met at the Royal West of England College of Art in Clifton, Bristol.
 I was 15, Mary was 16.
 This was the start of the ‘60s hippy movement – flower power and many other unmentionable things going on.

 We were on a graphics design course at Art College, learning how to create product brochures, advertisements and so on.
 Gradually, over the next 17 years we morphed from brochure designers to designing products themselves, and in particular, products for the sign industry.